Ojihwilliams/todoapp/README.md

 # todoapp
 a simple php todo app
-this is a simple todolist
+this is a simple todoapp